Aayush-Yadav29/Music-Player/README.md

 4. **Progress Bar**: The clone displays a progress bar for the currently playing song, showing the elapsed time and the remaining time.
 This feature allows users to track their progress within the song.
 User can navigate to any point in song by dragging the progress bar.

+5. **Shuffle**: The clone features a shuffle button that can be toggled on or off by clicking on it.
+When the shuffle mode is enabled, the clone implements the shuffle feature by playing a random song up next from the playlist.

 ## Project Structure